petermsiegel/pmsLibrary/README.md

 1. __tinyDict__: Similar to __∆DICT__, but designed for higher-performance, simpler environments.
 Uses a namespace, rather than a class; meant for memoization and similar simple, workhorse, situations.
 1. __gen__: Function ``gen.erator`` creates generators, a type of iterator used in Python that "yields" multiple values in turn from an active function (passed by the user), rather than returning one at a time.
 Including __yield__ and other tools.
 Example: ``a←{'done'⊣⍺.yield¨⍳10} gen.erator 0`` passes values to ``a.next``, signalling a STOPITERATION interrupt after the 10th value. ``a.value`` contains the return string ``done``.
 1. __future__: Uses some of the undocumented _magic_ from __isolates__ to create simple, in-workspace, futures, i.e. array elements that will block until their (asynchronous) values are in place.
 User beware-- none of the features are documented and may work differently than expected.
-(Based solely on the OS X implementation).
+(Based solely on the OS X implementation).<br>
+``a←{⎕DL ?⍵}future¨10 10⍴10 10 10 ⋄ ⍴a ⋄ b←100⍴a ⋄ ⊢a``
 1. __∆format__ / __∆f__ in namespace __format__: An APL-specific implementation of format-strings, reminiscent of Python's __f-strings__, but supporting APL multidimensional objects directly and formatting based on __⎕FMT__.
 Supports nice constructions like<br>
       ``first←'John'  ⋄ middle←'Jacob' 'Jingleheimer' ⋄ last←'Schmidt'  ``<br>
       ``∆f'His name is {first} {middle} last.
 This name has {+/⍴∊first middle last} letters.'``<br>